-Earth Day is technically on Monday, April 22, 2024, but many community events will happen throughout the preceding weekend.
-This guide to Earth Day activities is sponsored by Fourth Street Shops, where folks will gather on Saturday, April 20 for a special event.
+Earth Day is technically on Tuesday, April 22, 2025, but many community events will happen throughout the preceding weekend.
+This guide to Earth Day activities is sponsored by Fourth Street Shops, which will be hosting an Earth Day Party on April 19.

 Read on for a list of special events designed for families to have a little Earth Day-themed fun, followed by a list of ways to observe Earth Day locally at your own pace.